ekino/ek-winjs-kinect/README.md

 The main goal of the library is to speed up the setup process for coding Kinect interactions by web developers.

-With the new Kinect for Windows SDK, you can use the Javascript Kinect API in Windows 8 applications.
+With the new **Kinect for Windows SDK**, you can use the Javascript Kinect API in Windows 8 applications.

 Read this article to know the new possibilities of Kinect for Windows (V2):